-Developed solely by Daiichi Sankyo, edoxaban is an oral, once-daily anticoagulant that specifically, reversibly and directly inhibits factor Xa, which is an important factor in the coagulation system that leads to blood clotting.
-In 2011, we launched edoxaban as Lixiana® in Japan to prevent venous thromboembolism (VTE) in patients undergoing total knee replacement surgery, total hip replacement surgery, and hip fracture surgery.
-It was the first available factor Xa inhibitor in that country.
+Developed solely by Daiichi Sankyo, edoxaban is an once-daily, oral anticoagulant that specifically, reversibly and directly inhibits factor Xa, which is an important factor in the coagulation system that leads to blood clotting.
+In 2011, we launched edoxaban as Lixiana® in Japan for the prevention of venous thromboembolism (VTE) in patients undergoing total knee replacement surgery, total hip replacement surgery, and hip fracture surgery.
+It was the first factor Xa inhibitor available in that country.

-Two global phase 3 studies, ENGAGE AF-TIMI 48 for the prevention of stroke or systemic embolic events in patients with atrial fibrillation (irregular heart rate) and Hokusai-VTE for the treatment and prevention of recurrences of VTE in patients with an acute symptomatic deep vein thrombosis (DVT) and/or pulmonary embolism (PE), have been completed and Daiichi Sankyo is aiming to receive approval for those indications in FY2014.
+Two global phase 3 studies, ENGAGE AF-TIMI 48 for the prevention of stroke or systematic embolic events in patients with atrial fibrillation (irregular heart rate) and Hokusai-VTE for the treatment and prevention of recurrences of VTE in patients with an acute symptomatic deep vein thrombosis (DVT) and/or pulmonary embolism (PE), were completed and, based on the results of the two studies, approval of edoxaban for those indications was received in Japan in September 2014 and in the United States in January 2015.
+Moreover, Daiichi Sankyo is aiming for AF and VTE approval in Europe within 2015.